-food distributed by Second Harvest, exceeding the target of 16 million pounds individuals were served each month through direct assistance from Second Harvest or through a network of local providers the food that I cook, and I share it with my daughter.
+food distributed by Second Harvest, exceeding the target of 16 million pounds individuals were served each month through direct assistance from Second Harvest or through a network of local providers f I take pictures of the food that I cook, and I share it with my daughter.
 I think that the healthy food that I prepare is very tasty.
 Cooking keeps me busy and with a positive outlook.
-My motto is 'Food is Medicine.'"
+My motto is 'Food is Medicine."